 For those of you who don't know, Gary Dell'Abate (also known as Baba Booey), was the producer of the Howard Stern show, one of the most popular American talk radio shows of all-time.
 Howard Stern made sure to let him know what he thought of his performance and was quoted saying, "The most embarrassing ceremonial first pitch in baseball history.
 It was a disaster."

 On Opening Day in 2007, the Cincinnati Reds brought in their Mayor to throw the ceremonial first pitch.
 Move over, 50 Cent, because Mark Mallory may have the worst first pitch in MLB history.
 Mallory almost hit the umpire standing down the first base line during his wide-left throw.
 Once the umpire picked up the ball, he then quickly acted as if he was throwing the mayor out of the game.
 Now that is funny.

 As a bonus, we've decided to add in not the best first pitch but the cutest first pitch.
 Tillman the Bulldog was most famously known as the dog who could skateboard, skimboard, and surf.
 When he got a lot of notoriety for his talent, the Dodgers brought him in to "throw out" the first pitch at Dodger Stadium back in 2013.
 They strapped a baseball to his back and had him run from the pitcher's mound to home with "Who Let The Dogs Out" playing in the background.
 The crowd loved it!

-If you have any baseball bat or softball bat related questions, our friendly Customer Coaches are available 24/7 via phone (866-321-2287), email (email@example.com), and live chat!
+If you have any baseball bat or softball bat-related questions, our friendly Bat Experts are available via phone (866-321-2287), email (firstname.lastname@example.org), and live chat!
 Remember, we're here for you from click to hit!